-The ultrasound contrast agent Optison (Perflutren Protein-Type A Microspheres Injectable Suspension, USP), was reintroducted in the market.
-It is indicated for use in patients with suboptimal echocardiograms to opacify the left ventricle and to improve the delineation of the left ventricular endocardial borders.
+July 12, 2010 – GE Healthcare Medical Diagnostics today announced the market reintroduction of Optison (Perflutren Protein-Type A Microspheres Injectable Suspension, USP), a diagnostic ultrasound contrast agent for use in select echocardiograms.
+Optison is indicated for use in patients with suboptimal echocardiograms to opacify the left ventricle and to improve the delineation of the left ventricular endocardial borders.
+The safety and efficacy of Optison with exercise stress or pharmacologic stress testing have not been established.

 Optison is an FDA-approved ultrasound contrast agent available in a ready-to-use formulation, providing the benefits of fast preparation time, ease of use, portability, and flexible dosing.
 Optison was approved by the U.S. Food and Drug Administration (FDA) in 1998.
 In June 2009, GE Healthcare was no longer able to supply Optison to the market due to manufacturing difficulties.
 Since that time, the company has conducted a thorough review of the manufacturing process and changes have been made to minimize any future disruptions to product supply.

-With more than 1 million administered doses and nearly 12 years of clinical use, there were only 16 serious adverse events reported.
-Of these, the most frequently were headache, nausea and/or vomiting, warm sensation or flushing and dizziness.
+Optison’s safety profile is supported by more than 1 million administered doses and nearly 12 years of clinical use, with only 16 serious adverse events reported since 1998.
+Of the reported adverse reactions following the use of Optison the most frequently reported were headache, nausea and/or vomiting, warm sensation or flushing, and dizziness.